"He always said, 'well, I'm fabulous. And he was. He really was."

 He was survived by his brother, sister-in-law, and countless friends made over a live well lived.
 The lyrics to the song, “Pretty Little Girl,” were cremated with his remains.

-Ken’s Wizard of Oz-themed memorial, hosted on February 16, 2025, featured guest speakers, concert pianists, choral vocalists, a solo of “I Am What I Am” by Esther, a military service, photo and memorabilia exhibits, and a multimedia tribute to Ken’s life, including video clips from the Village People and Priscilla, Queen of the Desert.
-It was a true extravaganza -- and a true testament to a life well lived.
+The event featured guest speakers, concert pianists, choral vocalists, a solo of “I Am What I Am” by Esther, a military service, photo and memorabilia exhibits, and a multimedia tribute to Ken’s life, including video clips from the Village People and Priscilla, Queen of the Desert.

 “They’re having one hell of a show up there right now,” said Karen Valentine.
 “You just know all those old queens are up there, bickering up a thunderstorm!”